Safen2614/sep11-freedom-project/README.md

 ## Implications
 my game connects people and they have fun together.
-It helps people relieve boredom. it connects people from all around the world from different cultures.
+It helps individual people relieve boredom, may make their day a little bit better, and you may make a friend because both of you can talk about it. it connects people from all around the world from different cultures.
 Games have negative impact on the environment because it is estimated that 24 million metric tons of carbon emissions is made by games.
 But games also create jobs for people.
 It gain 74 billon revenue.
+This opens new infrastructure to open up servers, and it make a place where everyone can code in one place.

 ---